gthole/node-ga/README.md

 ========
 Logging middleware for express: translate your API calls to visit to your website by using Google Analytics.

-This module uses the "Google Analytics for mobile websites" [https://developers.google.com/analytics/devguides/collection/other/mobileWebsites] API.
-Thus, your account ID should start with 'MO' instead of 'UA'.
+This module uses the [Google Analytics for mobile websites](https://developers.google.com/analytics/devguides/collection/other/mobileWebsites) API.
+Thus, your account ID must start with 'MO' instead of 'UA'.
 You can just give your usual account ID, this module will do the translation.

 Usage:
 ======